 "Brodie, you've already painted lots of houses.
 Why don't you paint something else?"
 She pleaded one day, "How about you paint your family?"

 I buckled under pressure and painted my family…

 In front of a house - asymmetrical, with a raked roofline and non-standard windows.

 It's safe to say I love houses.
 (Clearly) I always have.

 That's one of the reasons I started Lunchbox Architect - an excuse for me to look at (and write about) houses every day of the week!

 I hope you enjoy these clever homes as much as I enjoy finding them and sharing them with you.

 The name Lunchbox Architect refers to the fact that I feature Architect-designed homes - an architect in your lunchbox, if you will - not that I'm an architect myself.

 Architecture is a registered profession.
-Like a doctor or a lawyer, the title architect is reserved for those who have pass In fact, one of the benefits of hiring an architect is you can trust the weight of their qualification.
-An architect has usually undertaken years formal education - including a post-graduate degree and has had at least two years practical experience, sat a challenging entrance exam and interview process, obtained professional indemnity insurance and committed to continued professional development obligations.
+Like a doctor or a lawyer, the title architect is reserved for those who have passed a rather rigorous set of criteria.
+In fact, one of the benefits of hiring an architect is you can trust the weight of their qualification.
+An architect has usually undertaken years formal education - including a postgraduate degree and has had at least two years practical experience, sat a challenging competency exam and interview process, obtained professional indemnity insurance and committed to continued professional development obligations.
 It's not a light undertaking.